fillefrans/pi/README.md

 ####General
-* We require HTML5, using native functions wherever possible
+* Requires HTML5, using native functions wherever possible
 * prefer binary data representation in browser
 * use WebWorkers to do background processing
-* Use documentFragment when adding more than one node to the DOM at a time

 ####Server-side optimizations
 * Replace the PHP serializer with [igbinary](https://github.com/igbinary/igbinary).
-* Compile Redis with  [ --enable-redis-igbinary ], to enable binary communication with Redis.
+* Compile PHPRedis with  [ --enable-redis-igbinary ], to enable binary communication with Redis.
 * Compile Redis as 32-bit, even on 64-bit systems.
 This is more memory-efficient, as Redis is very pointer-intensive
 * Possible to use Redis for PHP session storage and application shared memory.